“Harrison Bergeron” by Kurt Vonnegut, Jr.

 Equality and the American Creed

-What is the American ideal of equality as conceived in both the Declaration of Independence and the Gettysburg Address?
+What is the American ideal of equality as conceived in both the Declaration of Independence, Declaration of Rights and Sentiments, and the Gettysburg Address?
 Do the two documents differ in how they describe equality?
 What does it mean when we say that “all men are created equal” or that they are all “endowed by their Creator with certain unalienable rights”?

 - Is the society described in the story a fulfillment of the American principle or ideal of equality or a perversion of that principle or ideal?